pellepelster/pages/solidblocks.de/content/_index.md

   {{<feature-row>}}

     {{< feature title="Backups" iconClasses="fa-cloud-arrow-up solidblocks-yellow">}}
       Encrypted data backups to other clouds like AWS or GCP provide an extra layer of security for your data and reduce the blast radius in case of accidental deletion or configuration mistakes.
     {{</feature>}}

     {{< feature title="CVE Scanning" iconClasses="fa-magnifying-glass solidblocks-green">}}
-      Automated CVE scans and an always up to date SBOM make it easy to discover security critical bugs and mitgitate them.
+      Automated CVE scans, coupled with an always up-to-date SBOM, make it easy to discover security-critical bugs early on and mitigate them.
     {{</feature>}}

     {{< feature title="IDP/IAM" iconClasses="fa-id-card solidblocks-orange">}}